Skip to main content

 }

-The "Continue Watching" row is the highest-converting element.
-According to internal data from multiple streaming platforms, the Continue Watching row gets 3x more clicks than any other row on the home screen.
-It's technically simple — just a query for partially-viewed titles sorted by last watch timestamp — but it drives more engagement than the recommendation engine itself.
+The "Continue Watching" row converts harder than anything else on the page.
+Internal data from a handful of streaming platforms shows it pulling 3x the clicks of any other home-screen row.
+And it's almost embarrassingly simple under the hood.
+It's just a query for partially-viewed titles sorted by last watch timestamp.
+Yet it drives more engagement than the whole recommendation engine put together.

-A/B testing the home screen layout matters more than perfecting the algorithm.
-Does the "Trending Now" row perform better in position 2 or position 4?
-Should new releases lead the page or personalized picks?
-Netflix runs hundreds of A/B tests simultaneously on home screen layout.
-You won't run hundreds.
-But test at least 3-4 layout variations per month.
+Honestly, A/B testing the home-screen layout matters more than chasing a perfect algorithm.
+Does "Trending Now" do better in slot 2 or slot 4?
+Should new releases lead the page, or should personalized picks?
+Netflix runs hundreds of these layout tests at once.
+You won't.
+But run at least 3-4 layout variations a month and you'll learn more than another month of model tuning would teach you.

 Which Subscription and Monetization Model Should You Choose?

-Deloitte's 2025 Digital Media Trends report found that the average US consumer subscribes to 4 streaming services — down from 5 in 2023 as subscription fatigue sets in.
-Your pricing model needs to compete for one of those 4 slots, or offer a free tier that builds audience first.
+Deloitte's 2025 Digital Media Trends report found the average US consumer now pays for 4 streaming services, down from 5 in 2023 as subscription fatigue kicks in.
+So you're fighting for one of four slots in someone's budget.
+Either your pricing earns a spot, or you skip the fight entirely with a free tier that builds an audience first.

-SVOD (Subscription Video on Demand) is Netflix's model.
-Monthly fee ($6.99-$22.99/month), unlimited access to the library.
-Revenue is predictable but you need enough content to justify recurring payments.
-A niche platform (like Shudder for horror) can sustain SVOD at $4.99/month with 1,000+ titles.
-A general entertainment platform needs 5,000+ titles to compete.
+SVOD (Subscription Video on Demand) is the Netflix model.
+Flat monthly fee ($6.99-$22.99/month), unlimited run of the library.
+The revenue is lovely and predictable, but you have to carry enough content to make a recurring charge feel fair.
+A niche platform like Shudder, which is all horror, holds SVOD at $4.99/month on 1,000+ titles.
+A general-entertainment service needs 5,000+ titles before it can really compete.

-AVOD (Ad-Supported Video on Demand) is Tubi's model.
-Free access, monetized through pre-roll and mid-roll ads.
-CPM rates for OTT ads range from $15-$40 (compared to $2-$5 for YouTube pre-roll).
-You need 10,000+ monthly active viewers to generate meaningful ad revenue.
-Tubi earns roughly $2-$3 per viewer per month from ads.
+AVOD (Ad-Supported Video on Demand) is the Tubi model.
+Free to watch, paid for by pre-roll and mid-roll ads.
+OTT ad CPMs sit at $15-$40, which is wild next to the $2-$5 you'd see on YouTube pre-roll.
+The catch is volume.
+You need 10,000+ monthly active viewers before the ad money means anything.
+For reference, Tubi pulls roughly $2-$3 per viewer per month from ads.

 ModelRevenue per Viewer/MonthContent NeededBreak-Even ViewersBest For